 The decision to undergo knee replacement surgery should not be taken lightly.
 However, depending on your situation it may be the only viable option.
-That being said one study estimated that over ⅓ of the knee surgeries were inappropriate .
+That being said one study estimated that over ⅓ of the knee surgeries were inappropriate1.
 Patients either did not have severe enough symptoms to warrant surgery, were too young, or didn’t have severe enough damage to their knee joint.

-Knee surgery is meant to be a last resort option.
+Knee surgery is meant to be a last resort.
 It is recommended that you exhaust all of your conservative treatment options.
 For a full view of non-surgical treatment of severe knee OA take a look at this guide.

 One of the primary reasons why knee replacement surgery gets recommended to a patient is because they have bone on bone knee pain.
-In this situation the friction of the bony surfaces rubbing together within in the knee joint causes inflammation, bone spurs, stiffness, and pain.
-Knee replacement surgery helps by cutting away the damaged bone, and replacing it with an artificial metal surface.
+In this situation, the friction of the bony surfaces rubbing together within the knee joint causes inflammation, bone spurs, stiffness, and pain.
+Knee replacement surgery helps by cutting away the damaged bone and replacing it with an artificial metal surface.
 This is a proven long term solution for increasing joint function and reducing knee pain, but are their less invasive options that can accomplish similar increases in function and relief from pain?

 Tri-compartment unloading is an exciting new treatment for severe knee osteoarthritis.
 Here rather than replacing the damaged areas, they are unloaded.
 A new type of knee brace – exoskeleton hybrid brace uses spring technology to provide additional support to the joint, reducing pressure by up to 64%2.
 To learn more about this innovation, click the button below.

 - Riddle, D. L., Jiranek, W. A., & Hayes, C. W. (2014).
 Use of a validated algorithm to judge the appropriateness of total knee arthroplasty in the United States: a multicenter longitudinal cohort study.
 Arthritis & rheumatology, 66(8), 2134-2143.